Mathews2115/AutoDashBackEnd/readme.md

 ### Simulate CAN in dev
 3. Start the virtual CAN interface: `./start_vcan.sh`
-4. Start playing CAN messages from a captured can log: `canplayer vcan0=can0  -I ./can_dumps/candump-2021-05-01_223610.log -li`
+4. Start playing CAN messages from a captured can log: `canplayer vcan0=can0  -I ./can_dumps/candump-racepack-running.log -li`
 5. Run the server: `npm run test_server`

+## Simulate CAN in dev on the Pi
+1. Start Dev CAN service `~/AutoDashBackEnd$ RPI_system/prepare_dev.sh`
+   1. see that file to configure what canfile to run
+2. reboot, it will automatically run the node test_server command

 ## Live on a car connected via CANBUS.